 After receiving her B.S. in Business Management, Toni joined IFLG to pursue her dream of working in the legal field.
 As a Paralegal with over 10 years of experience in the assisted reproduction technology field, Toni is our Managing Paralegal, responsible for training and managing our paralegal staff.
 From drafting legal documents to assisting our clients with post-birth matters, Toni embraces the challenge of learning something new in this field each day.
 Besides spending time with her son, Jordan, Toni enjoys exploring new things, cooking, spending time with family and friends, and serving as a Youth Advisor for “Next Generation.”

-Kim has over 25 years of experience in the legal field and has worked exclusively in surrogacy and assisted reproduction law since 1999.
-Kim is a senior case manager of surrogacy and egg donation cases, and is also responsible for managing parental establishment cases and interacting with IFLG’s Of Counsel attorneys across the country.
+Kim has over 30 years of experience in the legal field and has worked exclusively in surrogacy and assisted reproduction law since 1999.
+Kim is a senior case manager responsible for managing parental establishment cases and interacting with IFLG’s Of Counsel attorneys across the country.
 With three children of her own, Kim understands the importance of family and finds working in this area of law a rewarding experience.

 Attorney Rich Vaughn combined his personal passion as a father of twin boys born via assisted reproductive technology (ART) with more than 20 years of experience in business and technology law to build International Fertility Law Group.
 Today IFLG is one of the most successful and best-known law firms in the world focused exclusively on fertility law, helping thousands of intended parents through empathetic listening, compassionate guidance, and unmatched legal expertise.
 As an advocate for reproductive freedom, Rich also contributes his knowledge and time to improving the understanding and practice of ART law, most recently as a founder of and speaker at the first Cambridge University International Surrogacy Symposium held in June 2019, as immediate past chair of the American Bar Association ART Committee, and as a popular presenter to law schools, faculty and advocacy organizations all over the world.